Cirencester GL7 6JS, United Kingdom

 The team is split up into faster and slower teams and if you need to move between groups this will be accommodated when practical.
 However if you find you cannot continue or have injured yourself there are set turn around points during the challenge where a member of the safety team can return with any participants to the coach.

 Any outdoor activity has a risk however if you are injured the safety team has qualified first aid cover and equipment.
-The team uses VHF radios and has a support vehicle at the bottom of each mountain that co-ordinates all incidents.
+The team uses two way radios and has a support vehicle at the bottom of each mountain that co-ordinates all incidents.
 The safety team leader is there to ensure your safety and it is your responsibility to listen to their instructions.

 The trek is both a mental and physical challenge.
 You will need to train beforehand and it is unrealistic to think you can complete the event without any training.
 Once signed up you will receive further training advice and recommendations on equipment e.g. walking boots.
 Ideally you need to be able to complete an eight hour walk on two consecutive days to be ready for this challenge.
 It’s not simply about being ready to walk the event but plan your training to be ready over the coming months.
 If you have a health condition you should consult your doctor before taking part.